psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 A third report, this time in the *Hampshire Advertiser*, reveals a bit more about why Mr. Pittis felt he had been libeled.

-The opening provides an implicit set up by mentioning the failed prosecution of James Lewis, aka Nobby Ducks (or "Dux") for selling "libelous" copies of Carus Wolson's tract a couple of days previously.
+The opening provides an implicit set up by mentioning the failed prosecution of James Lewis, aka Nobby Ducks (or "Dux") for selling "libelous" copies of Carus Wilson's tract a couple of days previously.

 ```{admonition} Defamation of character, March 1856
 :class: dropdown